About Texas Children's Hospital

-We are searching for an Assistant Director of Accounting– someone who works well in a fast-paced setting.
+We are searching for an Assistant Director of Accounting – someone who works well in a fast-paced setting.
 In this position, you’ll prepare a framework in which the IDS’s financial performance can be continuously measured against quantifiable targets that are established.
-You will also be responsible to ensure all financial transactions are properly recorded in the general ledger on a timely basis, and that the primary financial statements of the IDS are fairly stated and reported on a timely basis.
-Lastly, in this role you will coordinate the efforts to generate audited financial statements.
+You will also be responsible for ensuring all financial transactions are properly recorded in the general ledger on a timely basis, and that the primary financial statements of the IDS are fairly stated and reported on a timely basis.
+Lastly, in this role, you will coordinate the efforts to generate audited financial statements.

 Think you’ve got what it takes?

-- Directs the preparation and review of the primary financial statements of the IDS; ensures financial transactions are recorded accurately in the general ledger, in accordance with Generally Accepted Accounting Principles
+- Directs the preparation and review of the primary financial statements of the IDS and ensures financial transactions are recorded accurately in the general ledger, in accordance with Generally Accepted Accounting Principles

 - Maintains knowledge of Generally Accepted Accounting Principles and advises the Controller on emerging issues that affect the IDS

-- Ensures accounting staff are trained on relevant GAAP issues
+- Ensures accounting staff members are trained on relevant GAAP issues

 - Directs the preparation and reporting of quarterly financial disclosures to rating agencies and bond market participants